9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 5. Ask an agent to prepare a CMA

-A comparative market analysis, or CMA, is a comprehensive assessment of a property’s value prepared by a real estate professional who is familiar with your market.
-A CMA starts with the sold prices of recent properties in an area within a specific period, usually between six and 12 months.
+A comparative market analysis is a comprehensive assessment of a property’s value prepared by a real estate professional familiar with your market.
+It starts with the sold prices of recent properties in an area within a specific period, usually between 6 and 12 months.
 It then compares those properties to the home you want to buy or sell to determine an accurate value for that home.

 CMAs are detailed reports that consider variables such as location, size, condition, amenities, number of bedrooms and bathrooms, lot size, year built, renovations and interior improvements, and so on, to help determine a property’s market value.